Practice Tips

 When informed consent must be obtained from a patient’s legally authorized representative, it is optimal for the discussion to take place in person.
 If this is not possible and the consent discussion occurs via the telephone, the following measures should be taken:

-- All parties on the telephone call should be identified
+• Identify all parties on the telephone call

-- The representative should be provided with the same information that would be provided to the patient
+• Provide the representative with the same information that would be provided to the patient

 Documentation in the patient’s medical record should contain enough detail to assure the reader that the patient was provided with sufficient medical information, understood the information, and made an informed choice.
 Documentation should include: